YuyangisCoding/calmpetSQL/README.md

 world for our calmpet flutter app.
 You can skip below and just use app without any hassles;)

 If you want to, however, build this server yourself, you can do it quite easily.
-Spring-boot project can be found [here](https://github.com/YuyangisCoding/calmpetSQL.git) or from blackBoard submission

 0. assuming you have brew or apt-get package manager.
 1. install mysql-server on machine that you want to use as a server.